nogoodconfig/PyPeopleNames/README.md

 Requires NLTK and various word sets.
 These are downloaded automatically from the internet when the function is run to fetch the full sets or updated sets.

 ## Installing
+Compatable with Python 3+ only

-Package is part of the Python Package Index:
+The package will soon be available in the Python Package Index:
 ```
 pip install pypeoplenames
 ```